chaitanya1/ci-cd-gitlab/README.md

 https://snag.gy/5mlRNO.jpg

-## now push some change pipeline will get triggered and file will be updated in your instance.
+## Now push some change pipeline will get triggered and file will be updated in your instance.

 ### PS: Make sure you have assigned Elastic IP to your instance,GIT installed